 Oprah Winfrey is one of the most iconic individuals in America and across the world.
 Whether you like her or not, her star status is undeniable.
-She went from a small role on TV to host of her own talk show - one that was watched by millions pf people each week.
+She went from a small role on TV to host of her own talk show - one that was watched by millions of people each week.
 From there, she started a magazine, founded her very own television network, and created a multi-billion dollar industry based on herself alone.
 She is also likely the most influential non-politician in America and teased a run for President in 2020.
 These are just a handful of the most interesting facts about Oprah.

-Just about any book she features on her show becomes a bestseller over night.
+Just about any book Oprah features on her show becomes a bestseller overnight.
 Stars' careers can be made or destroyed on her show.
 She's even close with the first family!
 Oprah has the closest thing to a Midas Touch as there is today.

 Her Name Was Supposed to Be ORpah

 Oprah Winfrey was actually born Orpah Gail Winfrey.
 The story goes that she routinely mispronounced her name when she was young.
 She did it so much that eventually everyone else began calling her Oprah as well and it stuck.

 When Oprah was young, she tried to run away and almost ended up in a juvenile detention home.
 Lucky for her, they didn't have enough beds so she was turned away.

 She Has a Sister

 Technically, she has a long-lost half-sister.
 Oprah didn't find out about the woman until 2010, and she made the revelation on her show in 2011.
 Since then, she's bought her sister a house and paid for her to go to college.

 She Has a Congressional Bill Named After Her

 In 1993, President Bill Clinton signed into law the "Oprah Bill."
 It created a national database of information on child abusers.